lakshmi-intechcode/jng_instr_folder/7_adv_python/exercises/advanced-python/README.md

-# Advanced Python and Some Population Stuff
+# Advanced Python

 ##### Description

-* Okay so I couldn't find a easily downloadable file for fun data like movies or music, so we're going to use this bland population data
 * There are multiple prompts in this README.
-The second half of the homework will be using the population.csv file
-* Once you are finished with these prompts refactor your weekend terminal trader application, and complete the vocabulary review if you have not done so.
+* The goal of each prompt is to push you to practice some of the new Python tools we've learned today: generators, list comprehensions, kwargs, and ternary operators.

 ***NOTE***